+86 1510-529-7925 [email protected]

 My bag from 2013.
 I have always needed big bags to carry all my gear in it.

 Camera bags are the most neglected aspect of concert or music photography.
-A bad camera bag will destroy your shoulder if you are shooting an all-day festival, and a good camera bag will make shooting in the most disgusting environment, a painless experience.
-No matter what camera bag you decide to use, make sure it is waterproof, offers good protection to your gear and makes sure it can fit all your gear in it.
-Most festivals will not offer a safe place to keep your gear, stuff gets stolen all the time, so you have to carry your gear with you.
-If it rains, a show does not stop, so your bag must be water-resistant or waterproof.
+A bad camera bag will destroy your shoulder if you are shooting an all-day festival, while a good camera bag will make shooting in the most challenging environments a painless experience.
+No matter what camera bag you decide to use, make sure it is waterproof, offers good protection for your gear, and can fit all your equipment.
+Most festivals will not offer a safe place to keep your gear, and theft is common, so you have to carry your gear with you.
+If it rains, the show does not stop, so your bag must be water-resistant or waterproof.
 Think carefully before you buy your bag.
-Don’t buy the cheapest bag you can find or you may end up losing all your equipment in a rainstorm.
+Don’t buy the cheapest bag you can find, or you may end up losing all your equipment in a rainstorm.

 D7H_9884-Edit-1024x682-1-1024x682 Concert Photography Lesson 1